-Use the following section headers for the narrative:
+Successful applications will contain the information below.
+Please use the following section headers for the narrative:

-INTRODUCTION -- Corresponds to Section V's Review Criterion #1 "Purpose and Need"
+INTRODUCTION -- Corresponds to Section V's Review Criterion 1 "Purpose and Need"

 Briefly describe the purpose of the proposed project and clearly identify specific project goals, objectives, and expected outcomes.
-Summarize how the proposed project will address the population health needs and expansion of family medicine, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology care and access for the proposed target area(s).
+Summarize how the proposed project will address the population health needs and expansion of family medicine or family medicine with enhanced obstetrics, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology care and access for the proposed target area(s).